– or going vegan for the first time!

 2 – Read Labels and watch out for these common ingredients

 Labels can be tricky and there are tons of alternative names of animal-derived ingredients that you may not know — especially cows milk-derived ingredients like casein and whey.
-For a complete list, check out this page from PETA.
+Check out a complete of animal ingredients list from PETA.

 3 – Plan ahead – as much as you can